 Give your pet a chance to experience these new sights and smells before Halloween night.
 Expose them to your costume and Halloween décor, especially ones that move and make noise.
 Remember to have treats handy to make the experience positive for your pet.

 Dressing up your pet in a costume can be fun, but it’s not for every animal.
 When having them try on costumes, be sure to watch for changes in your furry friend’s body language.
 Signs they are uncomfortable may include having their head and tail down or attempting to remove the costume by pawing at it.

 Don’t try on their costume for the first time on Halloween night!
 You want to give yourself the time to see if your furry friend enjoys them.
 This gives them a chance to get used to the costume and you can ensure it fits correctly.

 Read our blog for more Halloween costume tips for your furry friend.

 Most animals are not used to hearing the doorbell frequently and it may make them uneasy or protective.
 If you’re choosing to give out candy, try a motion sensor decoration or sit outside instead of having trick-or-treaters ring the doorbell.
 If you are answering the door, it is a good idea to crate your dog – if they have been crate trained – or provide your furry family member with a comfortable space in another room.

 Creating a spot for your pet to go when they are stressed can be very helpful.
 Make sure they are comfortable in the space before Halloween night.
 Fill it with their favourite toys and treats, then send them to their safe space an hour or so before trick or treating starts.
 Most importantly, make sure all toys and treats are appropriate, especially if your dog is a heavy chewer.

 Halloween should be fun for the whole family, including your pets.
-For more great tips like these visit fearfreepets.com.
+Just remember to keep your furry friends away from your candy!
+For more great tips like these, visit fearfreepets.com.